AllStarLink/ASL3/README.md

 ```
 The node lookup routines will output debug information showing the node lookups if the debug level is set to 4 or higher.

-This document was created by Danny Lloyd/KB4MDD
+This document was created by Danny Lloyd/KB4MDD and modified to death by WD6AWP